kleberrangel/tigerlinux.github.io/recipes/openstack/openstack-mitaka-with-ceph-backend/RECIPE-LAB-Ceph-Rados-Mitaka-PART1.md

 * [CEPH Pools.](http://ceph.com/docs/master/rados/operations/pools/)
 * [CEPH Placement Groups.](http://ceph.com/docs/master/rados/operations/placement-groups/)

-Let's create our first pool, that will be used for nova compute:
+Let's create our first pool, that will be used for some testing:

 NOTE: As all 3 nodes are admin's, you can run the following commands on any of the nodes, from the root account: